Youngina: Description

 Youngina was a relatively small reptile, with a skull length of 5 cm and a total body length of 30 cm.
-The braincase anatomy was redescribed in 2010.
+The braincase anatomy of the holotype skull was redescribed in 2010 based on CT scans.
 Youngina shows a mosaic of features found in more primitive diapsids and more derived taxa such as archosauromorphs and lepidosauromorphs suggesting a non-orthogenetic evolution of these characters.
 Though the palatobasal articulation is open, it was probably immobile, similar to the skull of the tuatara, contrary to some earlier claims made about the metakinetic mobility of basicranial joints in Youngina and other early diapsid reptiles.
+In 2023, Hunt et al. described the palate and mandible of another skull referred to Youngina, BP/1/2871.
+These authors used this new data to determine Youngina is likely more basal than previously thought in relation to crown-group reptiles.